 A HDB Flat Does Not Always Follow The Intestate Succession Act

-This however, does not always apply with HDB flats.
+The Intestate Succession Act, however, does not always apply to an HDB flat.

-In other words, unlike other financial assets that a person owns under his/her name, which is passed down through a valid or in its absence, the intestate succession act, a HDB flat may fall outside both a will and the Intestate Succession Act.
+In other words, unlike most other financial assets that a person owns under his/her name, which is passed down through a valid will or, in its absence, the Intestate Succession Act, an HDB flat may fall outside both a will and the Intestate Succession Act.

 Read Also: CPF Nomination: Do I Actually Need To Make One?